Eleven Madison Park's Granola

 • At 40 minutes, stir.
 The coconut is medium golden around the edge.
 Set the timer for 10 minutes.

 • At 50 minutes, stir.
-For my oven, the granola is done or close to it at this point.
+For my oven, the granola is done at this point.

 • Carefully pick the foil up by either end and transfer it to a wire rack to cool.
 Stir in the dried fruit.
 Note: Don't worry if the granola doesn't seem crispy.
 It will set up during the cooling process.

-The granola can be stored in an airtight container for several days.
-You can also freeze granola though I haven't tested the effect of long-term cold storage.
+• The granola can be stored in an airtight container for several days or you can freeze larger batches.

 The Grand Canyon